theohbrothers/Generate-DockerImageVariants/README.md

 To access the `maintainer` variable, simply use `$PASS_VARIABLES['maintainer']`.

-Note: The `$PASS_VARIABLES` hashtable is only available during build-context files generation, and not for repository files generation
+Note: The `$PASS_VARIABLES` hashtable is only available during build-context files generation, and not for repository files generation.

 ## Template file definitions